 Bonjour – Hi,

 My name is Sophie Richard.
-Until recently I was a PhD student in Linguistics at the University of Western Australia (UWA) in Perth.
-I have also studied in Paris (Sorbonne Nouvelle University), London (London Metropolitan University), and Boston (Tufts University).
-I have been hired as an English (TESOL) teacher by the University of French Polynesia, so I’m off to Tahiti!
+I am currently an English (TESOL) teacher at the University of French Polynesia in Tahiti.
+I hold a PhD in Linguistics from the University of Western Australia (UWA), Perth.
+My studies have also taken me to Paris (Sorbonne Nouvelle University), London (London Metropolitan University), and Boston (Tufts University).

 I specialise in sociolinguistics, the study of the interaction between language, culture, and society.
 Specifically, my research is within the field of variationist sociolinguistics, that is the quantitative investigation of language variation and change, exploring both the social and linguistic aspects of variation in language.